AyaLukeloCapstone/TinyLLaVA-Med-F/README.md

 ## Abstract

-The critical shortage of medical professionals in low- resource countries, notably in Africa, hinders adequate health- care delivery.
-AI, particularly Multimodal Large Language Mod- els (MLLMs), can enhance the efficiency of healthcare systems by assisting in medical image analysis and diagnosis.
-However, the deployment of state-of-the-art MLLMs is limited in these regions due to the high computational demands that exceed the capabil- ities of consumer-grade GPUs.
+The critical shortage of medical professionals in low-resource countries, notably in Africa, hinders adequate health-care delivery.
+AI, particularly Multimodal Large Language Models (MLLMs), can enhance the efficiency of healthcare systems by assisting in medical image analysis and diagnosis.
+However, the deployment of state-of-the-art MLLMs is limited in these regions due to the high computational demands that exceed the capabilities of consumer-grade GPUs.
 This paper presents a framework for optimizing MLLMs for resource-constrained environments.
-We introduce optimized medical MLLMs including TinyLLaVA- Med-F, a medical fine-tuned MLLM, and quantized variants (TinyLLaVA-Med-FQ4, TinyLLaVA-Med-FQ8, LLaVA-Med-Q4, and LLaVA-Med-Q8) that demonstrate substantial reductions in memory usage without significant loss in accuracy.
+We introduce optimized medical MLLMs, including TinyLLaVA- Med-F, a medical fine-tuned MLLM, and quantized variants (TinyLLaVA-Med-FQ4, TinyLLaVA-Med-FQ8, LLaVA-Med-Q4, and LLaVA-Med-Q8) that demonstrate substantial reductions in memory usage without significant loss in accuracy.
 Specifically, TinyLLaVA-Med-FQ4 achieves the greatest reductions, lowering dynamic memory by approximately 89% and static memory by 90% compared to LLaVA-Med.
 Similarly, LLaVA-Med-Q4 reduces dynamic memory by 65% and static memory by 67% compared to state-of-the-art LLaVA-Med.
-These memory reduc- tions make these models feasible for deployment on consumer- grade GPUs such as RTX 3050.
+These memory reductions make these models feasible for deployment on consumer-grade GPUs such as RTX 3050.
 This research underscores the potential for deploying optimized MLLMs in low-resource settings, providing a foundation for future developments in accessible AI-driven healthcare solutions.

 ## Data Download